 A frugal, but delicious tea loaf, Yorkshire Brack is another favourite Yorkshire food traditionally served with piping hot Yorkshire tea and a good slice of Wensleydale cheese.
 Dense, flavourful Yorkshire Brack is fat-free, apart from the fat that occurs naturally in eggs, and the fruit is steeped overnight in tea to ensure that the dried fruit is plump and luscious.
 Add in a good slug of whisky for special occasions!

 The great Yorkshire cities of Leeds and Bradford expanded rapidly during the Industrial Revolution thanks to the mills which wove fine Yorkshire wool into high-quality cloth.

 The City of York, however, grew wealthy on chocolate, with around 14,000 people working in its chocolate factories in their heyday.
-Some of the most well-known products which originated in York include Terry’s All Gold and the eponymous Chocolate Orange, plus Rowntree’s Fruit Pastilles and Fruit Gums.
+Some of the most well-known products that originated in York include Terry’s All Gold, the eponymous Chocolate Orange, and Rowntree’s Fruit Pastilles and Fruit Gums.
 Finding out about the story of chocolate in York (and tasting some too) is one of the things you can do on a visit to York.

 It’s not only Yorkskshire food that’s outstanding.
-There are dozens of talented Yorkshire brewers, wine-makers, and distillers making artisanal drinks – found in select bars and stores countrywide.
+Dozens of talented Yorkshire brewers, wine-makers, and distillers are making artisanal drinks – found in select bars and stores countrywide.